-Before they vilified playground merry go-rounds, if you went flying off one you had to deal with figuring how to land safety on asphalt or dirt that had been pounded into concrete-like texture by repetitive use by kids.
+Before they banned playground merry go-rounds, if you went flying off one you had to deal with figuring how to land safety on asphalt or dirt that had been pounded into concrete-like texture by repetitive use by kids.
 Today bark is considered a bit risqué with the preferred surface material being rubber.

 Kids still skin their knees — I least I think they do.
 There’s no doubt they do it with less frequency.
 It seems like a good thing, but is it?
 While there’s the school of thought it toughens kids up, there is also another take that gets ignored — the ability to cope with challenges is diminished.

 Rest assured if you skinned your knees enough times you’d work on adjusting your landing as well as sharpening you senses to know how to react if you suddenly go flying off the merry go-round.

 Similar lessons were learned on all steel slides.
 If it was hot, you dressed accordingly.
 It didn’t take too many trips down a slide on a 100-degree day to realize you needed to have the proper attire for specific situations.

 Of course, the fact your mother let you go to a city park on a 100-degree day in itself accompanying brothers that weren’t even into puberty would be grounds for Child Protection Services today to remove you from your home.